-Microsoft is calling this new hardware Project Scarlett, but this is just a code name, with the official titles being withheld for now.
+The new hardware is known as Project Scarlett, but this is just a code name, with the official titles being withheld for now.
 A release window for Christmas 2020 was also revealed, with Halo Infinite launching alongside the console.
-But how powerful is this machine?
+But just how powerful is this machine?

 Xbox 2 – What is Project Scarlett?

-Project Scarlett is the new code name for the next-gen Xbox.
-While we didn’t get get a proper look at the console during the Xbox E3 2019 showcase, we were shown a trailer where we were teased various bits of information about the incoming Xbox.
-Have a look for yourself in the video below.
+Project Scarlett is the new code name for the next-generation of Xbox.
+While we didn’t get a proper look at the console Microsoft’s E3 2019 press conference, we were shown a trailer that teased various bits of information about the incoming Xbox.
+Have a look for yourself in the video below:

 Xbox 2 release date – When is Xbox Project Scarlett coming out?

-Microsoft confirmed it’s upcoming next-gen console will release for Holiday 2020.
+Microsoft confirmed its upcoming next-gen console will release for Holiday 2020.
 That means it will arrive just in time for Christmas next year, which is just what we expected.
 We won’t be surprised if it’s competing against the PS5, either.

-There’s no specific release date just yet, but Xbox did reveal that eagerly anticipated Halo Infinite will be a launch title, which will no doubt whet the appetite of Master Chief fans, set to be the final chapter in The Reclaimer Trilogy.
+There’s no specific release date just yet, but Xbox did reveal that 343 Industries’ Halo Infinite will be a launch title, which will no doubt whet the appetite of Master Chief fans, set to be the final chapter in The Reclaimer Trilogy.

 Xbox 2 price – How much will the Xbox Project Scarlett cost?